Rutland Water

 Rutland Water is a reservoir, an artificial lake, in Rutland, England, east of Rutland's county town, Oakham.
 It is filled by pumping from the River Nene and River Welland, and provides water to the East Midlands.
-By surface area it is the largest reservoir in the United Kingdom, but its capacity is exceeded by that of Kielder Water in Northumberland.
+By surface area it is the largest artificial reservoir in the United Kingdom, but its capacity is exceeded by that of Kielder Water in Northumberland.
 Its maximum depth is 33 m (108 ft).

 Set in 3100 acre of countryside, it has a 23 mi track (17 mi excluding Hambleton Peninsula) for walking or cycling.
 Since the water is drawn upon when needed, the relative areas of land and water vary a little, but the flatter parts of the lake margin are enclosed by banks so that the wetland nature reserve is maintained.

 A 6 sq. mi.
 (1,555 hectare) area of lake and shore is a biological Site of Special Scientific Interest, and a Nature Conservation Review site.
 An area of 5¼ sq. mi, (1,333 hectares) is an internationally important wetland site under the Ramsar Convention, and 1½ sq. mi.
 (393 hectares) at the western end is managed by the Leicestershire and Rutland Wildlife Trust.